cmd-stream/cmd-stream-go/SECURITY.md

 - Once a fix is verified, we will release a new version and publish a security advisory to inform the community.

-## Best Practices

-To ensure the highest level of security when using `cmd-stream-go`, we recommend:

-- **Use TLS**: Always use TLS or mutual TLS in production environments to protect data in transit.
-- **Keep Dependencies Updated**: Regularly update your Go toolchain and project dependencies to benefit from the latest security improvements.

 Thank you for helping keep **cmd-stream-go** secure!